tc39/proposal-ses/README.md

 distributed computing systems must be able to express both.

-Now that `Function.prototype.toString` will give a reliably evaluable string that can be sent (TODO link), SES provides a reliable way for the receiver to evaluate it, in order to reconsitute that function's call behavior in a safe manner.
+Now that `Function.prototype.toString` will give a reliably evaluable string that can be sent (TODO link), SES provides a safe way for the receiver to evaluate it, in order to reconsitute that function's call behavior in a safe manner.